Windoooors/NethardCloudMusic/README.en.md

 3. If your computer is equipped with the Visual Studio of which version between *Visual Studio 2008* and *Visual Studio 2019*, you can open the solution file "**Nethard Music-vs2008.sln**", and update the solution file and project file through *Visual Studio* builtin tool. **(Not Recommanded)**

 ## Contributing
 Everyone is welcomed to contribute to this project.
-You can tell us some deficiencies of the program by **Issue**, moreover, you can contribute codes by **Pull Request** if you are capable.
+You can tell us some suggestions by **Issue**.
+Moreover, we will appreciate if you could contribute codes by **Pull Request**.